You are here

 - Laboratory of Atomic and Solid State Physics (LASSP)

-We are fascinated with the physics of living organisms, with a focus on understanding insect flight.
+I am fascinated with the physics of living organisms, with a focus on understanding insect flight.
 How does an insect fly, why does it fly so well, and how can we infer its ‘thoughts’ from its flight dynamics?
 The movement of an insect is not only dictated by the laws of physics, but also by its response to its own movement.

 We have been seeking mechanistic explanations of the complex movement of insect flight.
 Starting from the Navier-Stokes equations governing the unsteady aerodynamics of flapping flight, we worked to build a theoretical framework for interpreting and predicting the functions of an insect’s internal machinery for flight.
 In this approach, the physics of flight informs us about the internal computing scheme for a specific behavior.